-In our example, all agents offer support for german speaking callers.
+In our example, all the agents offer support for german speaking callers.
 But only 1 agent has the skill “German” assigned.
 The other two agents have other skills assigned.
-As such, we recommend providing Agent 1 with a higher level for the skill “German”, ensuring german speaking calls are always routed to him as the first port of call.
+As such, we recommend providing Agent 1 with a higher level for the skill “German”, ensuring german speaking calls are always routed to them as the first point of contact.

 Using skills has numerous benefits such as only needing one queue, even though your callers require different skills for example different languages.
 Through using skill based routing only the phones of those agents that fulfill the required skills will ring, ensuring improved customer care etc.